pariidanDKE/ChatTrace/README.md

 The project has full Docker support, so no used applications (Python, Ollama, llama.cpp) need to be downloaded.
 Each has its own container, orchestrated through **docker-compose**.

-▶️ To start the application through Docker, [first make sure you have Docker engine running](https://docs.docker.com/get-started/introduction/get-docker-desktop/), and then run:
+▶️ To start the application through Docker (on CPU), [first make sure you have Docker engine running](https://docs.docker.com/get-started/introduction/get-docker-desktop/), and then run:

 ```bash
 docker compose -f docker-compose-dockerized.yml up --build
 ```

-⚠️ __Note__ : Unfortunately `llama.cpp` (and in turn Ollama, which is just a wrapper of `llama.cpp`) can only use the GPU on **NVIDIA-based architectures**.
+⚠️ __Note__ : Regarding GPU use, Unfortunately `llama.cpp` (and in turn Ollama, which is just a wrapper of `llama.cpp`) can only use the GPU on **NVIDIA-based architectures**.
 To support that, a [toolkit needs to be installed](https://hub.docker.com/r/ollama/ollama).
 Luckily for Windows, Docker Desktop sets it up for you, you just need to follow some simple steps in Docker Desktop to [enable GPU support](https://docs.docker.com/desktop/features/gpu/).
 And then run:

 ```bash
 docker compose -f docker-compose-gpu.yml up --build
 ```
 However, the current implementation can run comfortably on a **CPU**, as the default models are relatively small. ⚡ **Warning**: using the reranker model on CPU is incredibly slow and can take **minutes per request**.

 💡 As an alternative, you can install [Ollama](https://ollama.com/download/mac) and [llama-cpp](https://github.com/ggml-org/llama.cpp) locally on the host machine and run local servers.
-This will make everything significantly faster and is advised if you don't mind cluttering your machine.

-When both servers are running, start with:
+This will make everything significantly faster and is advised if you don't mind cluttering your machine.When both servers are running, start with:

 ```bash
 docker compose -f docker-compose-local.yml up --build